Werner Heisenberg: SS investigation

 Shortly after the discovery of the neutron by James Chadwick in 1932, Heisenberg submitted the first of three papers on his neutron-proton model of the nucleus.
 After Adolf Hitler came to power in 1933, Heisenberg was attacked in the press as a "White Jew" (i.e. an Aryan who acts like a Jew).
 Supporters of Deutsche Physik, or German Physics (also known as Aryan Physics), launched vicious attacks against leading theoretical physicists, including Arnold Sommerfeld and Heisenberg.
-From the early 1930s onward, the anti-Semitic and anti-theoretical physics movement Deutsche Physik had concerned itself with quantum mechanics and the theory of relativity.
+From the early 1930s the anti-Semitic and anti-theoretical physics movement Deutsche Physik had concerned itself with quantum mechanics and the theory of relativity.
 As applied in the university environment, political factors took priority over scholarly ability, even though its two most prominent supporters were the Nobel Laureates in Physics Philipp Lenard and Johannes Stark.

 There had been many failed attempts to have Heisenberg appointed as a professor at a number of German universities.
 His attempt to be appointed as successor to Arnold Sommerfeld failed because of opposition by the Deutsche Physik movement.
 On 1 April 1935, the eminent theoretical physicist Sommerfeld, Heisenberg's doctoral advisor at the Ludwig-Maximilians-Universität München, achieved emeritus status.
-However, Sommerfeld stayed in his chair during the selection process for his successor, which took until 1 December 1939.
-The process was lengthy due to academic and political differences between the Munich Faculty's selection and that of the Reich Education Ministry and the supporters of Deutsche Physik.
+Sommerfeld stayed in his chair during the selection process for his successor, which took until 1 December 1939.
+The process was lengthy due to academic and political differences between the Faculty's selection at the Ludwig-Maximilians-Universität München and that of the Reichserziehungsministerium (Reich Education Ministry) and the supporters of Deutsche Physik.